-Impetigo is a common reason that children require the attention of a medical doctor, or a dermatologist in Fort Worth, TX.
+Impetigo is a common reason that children require the attention of a medical doctor, or a dermatologist in Southlake, TX.
 Impetigo is an infection spread either through contact with an infected person or by the bacteria they leave behind on surfaces.
 Common surfaces involved in the transfer of impetigo among children, include doorknobs, light switches, and toys.
 It is so contagious, it can even spread from the primary site to other locations on the body simply by touching the lesion.
 Most cases of impetigo will resolve quickly with proper treatment.
 However, if it is untreated, complications can occur and healing may take as long as a month.
-Contact Compassion Dermatology today to schedule a consultation with a dermatologist in Fort Worth, TX.
+Contact Compassion Dermatology today to schedule a consultation with a dermatologist in Southlake, TX.

 What it Is

 Impetigo is a common bacterial skin infection caused by staphylococcus aureus or streptococcus pyogenes.
 It is highly contagious and will spread quickly, especially among children.
 It often occurs in breaks on the skin, such as cuts, bug bites or rashes.
 When impetigo begins through a break in the skin it is considered secondary impetigo.
 Primary impetigo can occur on unbroken skin.
 It can occur on any persons regardless of socioeconomic status.